-As the boys move up into Year 3, Maths lessons will continue to develop the boys’ calculation skills and capacity to think, reason and solve problems.
+As the pupils move up into Year 3, Maths lessons will continue to develop the children’s calculation skills and capacity to think, reason and solve problems.

 They build the ability to solve ever-more complex number problems in a variety of contexts, discussing mathematical ideas and developing mathematical language.
 We encourage an understanding of Maths through the process of inquiry and experiment, and an appreciation of mathematical patterns and relationships.